tommy199469/Zeller-Interview/README.md

 **app.tsx** This is the entry point to your app.
 This is where you will find the main App component which renders the rest of the application.

-### ./assets directory

-This directory is designed to organize and store various assets, making it easy for you to manage and use them in your application.
-The assets are further categorized into subdirectories, including `icons` and `images`:

 # Start your application

 1. create .env and follow the structure of the .env.example